charlie-rudenstal/get/Readme.md

 - Simple to use
 - Small and maintanable code base
 - Small and maintanable plugins to add new services
+- Avoid unnecessary states and perform all operations asynchronously and lazy

 Example: